amansharma703/Blood-Donation/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Expo CLI](https://docs.expo.dev/) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) and [Composer](https://getcomposer.org/) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository